v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

 ## Name the entity and generate its GUID [Rules, Entity, and Entity id elements]

-In the XML file, an **entity** is a sensitive information type (for example, an employee ID number) that has a well-defined pattern.
-Each entity has a unique GUID as its ID.
+In the XML file, an **entity** is a sensitive information type that has a well-defined pattern: (for example, an employee ID number, credit card number, or social security number) Each entity has a unique GUID as its ID.

 1. Add the `<Rules>` `</Rules>` tags.

 2. Inside the Rules tags, add the `<!-- -->` comment tag that contains the the name of your custom entity (`<!-- Employee ID -->` in this example).

 3. After the comment tag, add the `<Entity>` `</Entity>` tags.
-The opening Entity tag requires an addtional ` id=` value that contains a unique GUID for the entity.
+The opening Entity tag requires an addtional `id=` value that contains a unique GUID for the entity.
 You can generate a GUID in Windows PowerShell by running the following command:

     ```
     [guid]::NewGuid()
     ```

-    The example value is `<Entity id="E1CC861E-3FE9-4A58-82DF-4BD259EAB378">`
+    The example value in the following diagram is `<Entity id="E1CC861E-3FE9-4A58-82DF-4BD259EAB378">`

 ![XML markup showing Rules and Entity elements](media/c46c0209-0947-44e0-ac3a-8fd5209a81aa.png)

 ## Identify the text pattern to match [Regex, Pattern, and IdMatch elements]

+Every

-In this example, the `Regex` element is the fundamental item that's used in the entity (sensitive information type), because that's what defines an employee ID:
+In this example, the `Regex` element is the fundamental item that's used in the entity, because that's what defines an employee ID:

 - The regular expression `(\s)(\d{9})(\s)` looks for nine-digit numbers `(\d{9})` surrounded by white space `(\s)`.

-- The Regex element is named `Regex_employee_id`, and that name is referenced by the patterns in the entity.
-Note that the `Regex` element is actually _outside_ the employee identity itself (below the `</Entity>` tag), which means they can be referenced by other entities.
+- The Regex element is named `Regex_employee_id`, and that name is referenced by all patterns in the entity.
+Note that the `Regex` element is actually _outside_ the Employee ID entity itself (below the `</Entity>` tag), which means `Regex_employee_id` can be referenced by other entities within the rule package.

 The `Pattern` elements contains the list of what the entity is looking for.
 Each `Pattern` element has one and only one `IdMatch` element that identifies what needs to be matched (`Regex_employee_id` in this example).
-Regardless of how many patterns exists in the entity, they all have the primary requirement of trying to match the criteria defined in the `IdMatch` value (for example, employee ID, credit card number, or social security number).
+Regardless of how many patterns exists in the entity, they all have the primary requirement of trying to match the criteria defined in the `IdMatch` value (for example, an employee ID, credit card number, or social security number).

 The only reason to have multiple `Pattern` elements is so each pattern uses different levels of evidence to augment the `IdMatch` search criteria (additional keywords, RegExes, or built-in functions).
 And, the best use of patterns with different levels of evidence is to assign a different confidence level to each pattern.
 This allows your DLP policies to take more or less aggressive action on content that's identified with more or less confidence (levels of evidence).